Get Ready for Your New Medicare CardPosted by Medicare Made Clear

 Medicare is removing social security numbers from Medicare cards.
 The change is to help protect your personal identity.
 Your Medicare coverage and benefits will stay the same and continue without interruption.

 Medicare will mail you a new Medicare card with a special Medicare number that’s unique to you.
 Your social security number will no longer appear on your Medicare card.
 People enrolling in Medicare for the first time will get the new card from the start.

 New cards will be mailed out in waves from April 2018 through April 2019.
 Each wave will include mailings to people with Medicare in select states.
 The table below shows the states included in each wave.

-Wave 1 and 2 mailings will go out in April, May and June of 2018.
-The mail dates for waves 3 – 7 will be available as mailings progress.
-You can check the status of card mailings in your area starting in April 2018 by visiting go.medicare.gov/newcard.
+The mail dates will be available as mailings progress.
+You can check the status of card mailings in your area by visiting medicare.gov/newcard/.

 Your card will be mailed to you automatically.
 You don’t have to do anything to get it.

 It’s a big project to replace all the Medicare cards in the nation.
 It will take a little time.
 In the meantime:

 - Make sure your new Medicare card is sent to the right address.
 Your new card will be mailed to the address Social Security has for you.
 It’s a good idea to check that it’s correct.
 You can check it online or call Social Security at 1-800-772-1213, TTY 1-800-325-0778, between 7 a.m. and 7 p.m.
 Monday through Friday.